 Adobe® PDF (212KB)

 Cost share is that portion of the project costs that is not charged to IMLS funds.
 These costs may be supported by your cash outlays; contribution of property and services; and in-kind contributions, such as staff or volunteer time that support project activities.
 Cost share requirements may vary by project or program.
-For more information regarding cost sharing, refer to specific guidelines for the grant program to which you are applying.
+For more information regarding cost sharing, refer to specific Notice of Funding Opportunity for the grant program to which you are applying.

 All listed expenses, including cost sharing, must be incurred during the grant period unless otherwise specified.
 Federal funds may not be used for cost sharing.
 All federal, agency, and program instructions regarding use of funds apply to both requested IMLS funds and cost sharing.

 Use the Budget Justification to explain all the costs included in your IMLS Budget Form.
 Address the purpose for each expense and explain the basis or method of cost computation used to determine each dollar amount.
 Itemize and explain any costs that you consolidated and summarized in the IMLS Budget Form.
 Follow the format of the IMLS Budget Form’s section headings.

 We encourage you to contribute as cost share the salaries of permanent staff to be employed on a project in proportion to the amount of time they will spend on the project.
 If you are requesting IMLS funding for salaries of permanent staff, explain the reason for the request and how the regular duties of these individuals will be performed during the grant period.
 Explain the role of any outside consultants and third party vendors to be employed on the project and how each was identified and selected.
 Document costs for third party service providers through bids or similar means.